Urbana, Illinois: Market at the Square

 The Market at the Square, also known as the Farmers' Market, has been a community event in Urbana since 1979.
-Every Saturday morning from some time in May to some time in November, dozens of vendors set up shop in the Lincoln Square parking lot in downtown Urbana.
-They primarily sell local produce (including corn, tomatoes, lettuce and watermelons), but one can also find local crafts, music, kettle corn and booths for various community and political organizations.
+Every Saturday morning from sometime in May to sometime in November, dozens of vendors set up shop in the Lincoln Square parking lot in downtown Urbana.
+They primarily sell local produce (including corn, tomatoes, lettuce, and watermelons), but one can also find local crafts, music, kettle corn, and booths for various community and political organizations.

 Urbana Sweetcorn Festival

-The Urbana Sweetcorn Festival is an annual festival in Urbana.
-It was first held in August 1975 in the Busey Bank parking lot in downtown Urbana.
+The Urbana Sweetcorn Festival was an annual festival in Urbana, first held in August 1975 in the Busey Bank parking lot in downtown Urbana.
 It was a community event put on by employees of Busey Bank.
-Since then the Sweetcorn Festival has continued to grow.
-The Urbana Business Association is now responsible for the planning of the festival, over the years adding a local car show, an expanded family area, live music on multiple stages, food, vendors, beer, in the heart of downtown Urbana.
+Since then, the Sweetcorn Festival continued to grow.
+The Urbana Business Association was responsible for the planning of the festival, over the years adding a local car show, an expanded family area, live music on multiple stages, food, vendors, beer, in the heart of downtown Urbana.

-In addition to corn and beverages, the festival has offered a range of activities and events, including a display of antique and other collectors' cars and volksmarches, arts events, a dog show, and a book sale organized by the Friends of the Urbana Free Library.
+In addition to corn and beverages, the festival offered a range of activities and events, including a display of antique and other collectors' cars and volksmarches, arts events, a dog show, and a book sale organized by the Friends of the Urbana Free Library.

+In 2021, The Urbana Business Association closed due to COVID-19 and a lack of funding.
+The last Urbana Sweetcorn Festival was held in 2019, and currently no plans have been made for the city or another organization to plan the festival in future years.

 Urbana Lincoln Hotel

 The Urbana Lincoln Hotel is connected to Lincoln Square Mall, an indoor walking mall, in the center of Urbana.
-The hotel was designed by famed Urbana architect Joseph Royer in 1923 and opened several rooms on November 1, 1923, to accommodate guests for the university's Homecoming game.
+The hotel was designed by famed Urbana architect Joseph Royer in 1923 and opened several rooms on November 1, 1923, to accommodate guests for the university's homecoming game.
 The original building was built in the Tudor Revival style.
 A convention center was added in the 1970s in the Bavarian style.
 While being forced to close twice between 1990 and 2009, the hotel was purchased by a private developer in 2010 and underwent major rehabilitation.
 The hotel opened under new management and with a new name, Urbana Landmark Hotel, on December 1, 2012, but it closed in July 2015 and sold January 2020 for redevelopment as a Hilton Tapestry hotel.